Baby Outdoor Safety Tips

 When is it too hot, too cold or too wet to take a baby outside?

-Here are some of the best ways to prepare for summer heat, wet or cold weather, wind and snow with your baby.
+Here are some of the baby outdoor safety tips to prepare for summer heat, wet or cold weather, wind and snow.

 Summer heat: Go out in the morning or early evening to avoid the highest daily temperatures.
 Have baby wear a hat and light-colored cotton clothes.
 Avoid direct sun and seek shade.
 Bring a spray bottle of water for a quick cool-down.
 Of course, splashing in a pool, lake or stream with your baby is refreshing too!